The cover page of a magazine in Kerala showing a model breastfeeding a baby without covering her breast has won applause. But not all are happy.

 The cover-picture has triggered a raging debate on social media.
 While a large number of people especially women supported the ‘bold’ and ‘progressive’ attempt by the magazine, some others criticised it for choosing a model for the cover-shoot instead of an ordinary mother.

 Writer and activist Rahul Easwar described the magazine’s attempt as a ‘commercial gimmick’ in the name of breastfeeding.
-“This is commercialisation of human body,” he said.
+“This is the commercialisation of the human body,” he said.

 Some trolls said it was obscene and vulgar.